 Take Action: The first step is finding the right platform, which thankfully there are some great options out there.
 Head on over to our reviews of the top two in our book (Wix and Weebly) to get a head start if you don’t already have this in the bag.

-Take Action: Incentives drive effective marketing because they’re used to get your community to create valuable marketing for you, to give feedback, and they drive follow-through sales which typically account for the majority of positive margins.
+Take Action: Incentives drive effective marketing.
+They are used to get your community to create valuable marketing for you, give feedback, and drive follow-through sales (which typically account for the majority of positive margins).
 How are you using them to drive you brand?

 At this point you should be the owner of an official, in-operation and being-marketed business.
-So please consider Startup Savant as a reliable resource to turn to for tools, insight from fellow change-makers, and motivational content that keeps you chugging along, onward and upward.
-The good life of a rising entrepreneur.
+So please consider Startup Savant a reliable resource to turn to for tools, insight from fellow change-makers, and motivational content that keeps you chugging along, onward and upward.